Mohinder Suresh: Generations

 Four months after the incident in New York, Mohinder has been giving speeches about superhumans and a fatal virus that affects only these special beings.
-At one of his speeches in Cairo, Egypt, he is approached by a mysterious man named Bob (who can turn objects into gold), who offers him a job at The Company.
+At one of his speeches in Cairo, he is approached by a mysterious man named Bob, who offers him a job at The Company.
 Mohinder accepts the offer; he and Noah Bennet are planning to take down The Company from the inside, and his speeches had just been bait.

-In Lizards, Mohinder is assigned to find the Haitian by the Company.
+Mohinder is assigned to find the Haitian by the Company.
 He travels to Port-au-Prince in Haiti where he finds the Haitian and cures him of the Shanti virus.
 Mohinder later tells the Haitian to meet with Noah Bennet, to join the crusade to take down the Company.
 After his trip to Haiti, Mohinder returns to his apartments, where he and Matt Parkman have become adoptive fathers to Molly Walker.
 Mohinder informs Parkman that he will be working in New York for a while trying to take down the Company.
-Parkman doesn't agree with Mohinder's plans.
-Mohinder is then taken to Isaac Mendez loft, where the Company has transformed the loft into a laboratory for Mohinder.
-Mohinder searches through the loft and finds the eighth painting in Isaac Mendez series of 8, that foretells the apparent death of Noah Bennet.

-In "The Kindness of Strangers", Parkman finds a picture of the Original 12, one of which was his father.
+Parkman finds a picture of the Original 12, one of which was his father.
 He asks Molly Walker to find him using her ability, but Molly is reluctant and afraid to find Parkman's father, because he is the nightmare man in Molly's dream.
 Mohinder doesn't support Matt, but Molly agrees with terrible results.
-Molly is able to find Parkmans father, Maury, but this leaves Molly in a dream induced coma.
-Mohinder, with apprehension from Noah Bennet, takes Molly to the Company for help, not knowing what else to do.
+Molly is able to find Parkman's father, Maury, but this leaves Molly in a dream induced coma.
 While discussing Molly with Bob at the Company, Mohinder is issued a stun gun and new assignment.
 While addressing the details of the assignment, Niki Sanders enters the room and attacks Bob.
 Mohinder is able to stop her with the stun gun, which he initially did not want to use.
 Mohinder later is seen next to Niki, who has been strapped to a bed in the Company facility.
 Mohinder, once Bob leaves the room, attempts to free Niki, however, she doesn't want to leave, believing that the Company will help her.